“Oh…they’re just some lyrics that I’m writing…”

 Take the jobs you can get.

 Don’t think you’re too good to take certain jobs that relate to your craft just because it isn’t exactly what you pictured yourself doing.
 I’ve encountered countless photographers who would prefer to shoot top bands in the indie rock world, but for now are super grateful to shoot local weddings to keep food on the table.
 A lot of these photographers are even able to quit their day job thanks to gaining a good reputation amongst young couples wanting to get married.
 It might not be their first choice, but at least they’re getting paid to use a camera.
 They’ve truly become the young professional!
 Ironically, I find myself at a lot of these same weddings DJing the receptions.
 A couple times a year I get paid to DJ weddings of close friends and acquaintances in the community.
 6 years ago I wouldn’t be caught dead DJing a wedding.
 My producer friends and I looked down on wedding DJs.
 Though they called themselves, “DJs”, we never saw them in the same light as a David Guetta or Calvin Harris.
-We associated wedding DJs with that cheesy guy calling everyone to the dance floor to do the Funky Chicken.
+We associated wedding DJs with that cheesy guy calling everyone to the dance floor to do the Chicken Dance.
 Despite my reservations, I began to get request after request from people wanting me to DJ their wedding because they respected me and my taste in music.
 I was super humbled and honored.
 These people wanted me to be a part of, arguably, the biggest day of their lives while also paying me?
 Who was I to say no to that?
 I swallowed my pride and recognized these opportunities as blessings.
 Besides, who says a wedding DJ has to be cheesy?
 I treat my wedding sets as if I were in some exclusive nightclub in LA.
 A third example is:

 Get serious about time management.